yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2022/index.md

 While the game proportions in `Super Mario Sunshine`, arguably, appear more correct with the black bar, that’s not how Nintendo intended the game to be played.
 For accuracy’s sake, byte[] interprets the game's implicit crop request, which stretches the image to match the native 1920x1080 resolution of the Switch, both {{< gh-hovercard "8150" "for Vulkan" >}} and {{< gh-hovercard "8152" "for OpenGL" >}}.

 {{< single-title-imgs-compare
-	"Don not adjust your set (Super Mario Sunshine)" "./cropbug.png"
+	"Do not adjust your set (Super Mario Sunshine)" "./cropbug.png"
 	"./cropfix.png"
 >}}